rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

     Simulating the cascade for a $X(t)$ that obeys a poissonian birth-death process for a wide variety of parameters allows us to obtain the joint distributions of the instantaneous abundances, $P(X, Y, Z)$.
 Calculating the mutual information for these joint distributions for a wide range of parameters reveals regimes where the inequalities suggested by the data processing inequality are violated (blue region).
 See the original paper for more details.
 </div>

 For a simple intuitive explanation of how this can occur, consider the problem of estimating the instantaneous value of $X$.
 Suppose the abundance of $Y$ is very small, such that low copy number noise is very significant.
-Then for any value of $X$, there is a good chance of a large variety of $Y$ values, and it is difficult to estimate $X$ from $Y$.
+Then for any value of $X$, there is a large variety of $Y$ values, and it is difficult to estimate $X$ from $Y$.

 Suppose that $Y$ molecules have a very short lifetime compared to $X, Z$ molecules.
 Then the abundance $Y(t)$ will oscillate very quickly. $Z$ molecules, which are made proportional to the amount of $Y$ molecules, will experience rapid fluctuations in their birth rate.
-But the $Z$ abundance is related to the number of $Z$ molecules made over the average lifetime of a $Z$ molecule, and thus does not vary as much if the $Z$ lifetime is large compared to the $Y$ molecule lifetime.
+But the $Z$ abundance is related to the number of $Z$ molecules made over the average lifetime of a $Z$ molecule, and thus does not vary much if the $Z$ lifetime is large compared to the $Y$ molecule lifetime.

 In this way, we can accurately estimate the current value of $X$ by looking at the $Z$ abundance, since $Z$ time-averages out the large amount of $Y$ noise.
 This idea of estimation is closely linked with the mutual information (which represents the reduction in uncertainty about the value of $X$.